mkd/sic/README.md

 * **Principal Variation Search (PVS / NegaScout):** Assumes perfect move ordering to search the first move with a full window and subsequent moves with ultra-fast zero-windows.
 * **Aspiration Windows:** Searches at the root are conducted with a narrow window around the previous iteration's score, rapidly proving fail-highs or fail-lows to prune the tree early.
 * **Iterative Deepening:** Progressively deepens the search to ensure the best move is available if time runs out.
-* **Internal Iterative Deepening (IID):** At deep nodes missing a TT entry, dynamically executes a shallow search explicitly to find a good principal variation move rather than relying on static ordering.
 * **Quiescence Search (QS):** Resolves tactical sequences at the end of the main search to avoid the horizon effect.
 Features **Delta Pruning** to outright prune captures that mathematically cannot raise the score above alpha.

 ### Move Ordering